Endemicity and prevalence of multipartite viruses under heterogeneous between-host transmission: Conclusion

 We have also uncovered that while heterogeneous contact patterns among hosts favor viral persistence in general, they give a higher advantage to monopartite forms, by limiting the evolutionary and adaptative potential of multipartitism.
 Our model clearly lacks specific biological features that characterize different viruses, but that is a strength rather than a weakness, as it can be applied to a wide variety of settings with appropriate minimal modifications.
 We nonetheless explore additional realistic features in \nameref{S1_Text}, as nonhomogeneous recovery rates and nonindependent viral transmission.

+Finally, it is worth discussing the effect of the interaction between the microscopic advantage and stochastic effects on multipartite fixation.
+The effect of the microscopic advantage, as quantified by our parameter $\rho$, becomes apparent in our current results, in terms of a much larger region of parameter space compatible with the fixation of the multipartite form (compare, for instance Fig.~\ref{fig:panel}B and Fig.~\ref{fig:panel}C).
+Assuming a microscopic advantage therefore leads to a competitive advantage of multipartitism.
+A quantitative estimate of this competitive advantage, however, would require accounting for stochastic effects, an endeavor that goes beyond the current approach.

 Despite not being able to formulate quantitative predictions, we are convinced that our framework provides an interesting qualitative picture of coexistence or substitution of different genomic architectures in a wide range of ecological environments.
 In this sense, we have uncovered evidence that the topology of contacts along which viruses spread may contribute to explaining why multipartite viruses preferentially infect plants.
 Our results lead us to conjecture that multipartite diversity and prevalence should have significantly increased together with the expansion of agriculture.